-Feel free to reshare this infographic, or read more about each of the marketing news sources in the full list below!
+But keep reading to learn more about each of these marketing news sources in the full list below!

 Some news sources break Google Ads developments so fast you’d think they were constantly hitting refresh on the official Inside Google Ads blog.
 Obviously the definitive place to get (officially sanctioned) news about new Google Ads features, the AdWords blog is the news source for PPC marketers who need to know what’s going on as it happens.
 Remember, however, that when it comes to the juicier gossip about Google Ads (formerly known as Google AdWords), you’ll have to look elsewhere…

 If you’re in search, you’re probably already an avid reader of Search Engine Land.
 The publication also organizes and hosts the hotly anticipated Search Marketing Expo (SMX) conference every year.
 The industry’s go-to news source for both breaking headlines and comprehensive analysis, Search Engine Land should be in every search marketer’s RSS feed.